-Embo was the site of a battle in 1245 in which some Vikings dropped by for a bit of a pillage.
+A far less friendly welcome awaited some Vikings who dropped by for a bit of a pillage in 1245, turning Embo into a battle site.
 Richard de Moravia (d.
-1245), resident of Skelbo Castle, engaged them in an holding action until his relative, William de Moravia, 1st Earl of Sutherland (c.
+1245), resident of Skelbo Castle, engaged them in an holding action until his cousin, William de Moravia, 1st Earl of Sutherland (c.
 1210–1248) could come to the rescue, which he did.

 The earl’s arrival did Richard little personal good – he was slain in the fighting – but turned the tide, pushing the Vikings back to the sea.
 In a somewhat unorthodox move, Earl William slew the Viking leader using the severed leg of a horse, having lost his sword in the melee!

 As expected, the road soon curved back off the DLR alignment, leaving the latter to continue as a broad footpath away from the village.

 The footpath continued through open fields for a while, before transforming to be flanked by tall gorse just after drawing level with the hamlet of Embo Street (so named because it was on the road to Embo).